Chibcha Linguistic Studies 2001-2002, Volume XX-XXI

 Last updated: Language / Culture

 The Buglere language (Buglé, Bocotá, Bocotá de Chiriquí, guaymi sabanero) is spoken in the cantons of Osa, Corredores, Golfito and Coto Brus, province of Puntarenas.
 Originally their speakers come from the south-eastern region of Chiriquí, provice of Veraguas, Panama, from where they emigrated to Costa Rica along with groups of noves (Margery and Rodriguez 1992).
-The
+The number of speakers and people who identify themselves as members of this town in

 Huetar